PEESEgroup/Pure-Component-Property-Estimation/README.md

 # Pure-Component-Property-Estimation
-## NOtice: This work is licensed under a MIT License.
+## Notice: This work is licensed under a MIT License.
 The copyright notice must be included in all copies or portions of the Software or data.
 ## Citation
 ```
 @incollection{Alshehri2021227,